-Eight Earth weeks earlier….
+Eight Earth weeks earlier…

-The tram hammered past, stuck on its tracks.
-It was the Girl with the red hair, commented Lady Bane.
-A part of Gregory’s mind had noticed her, driving the tram at the retreating car, but most of his horizon had been filled with the piercing pink eyes of The Rabbit.
+Stuck on its tracks, the tram hammered past.
+“It was the Girl with the Red Hair,” commented Lady Bane.
+A part of Gregory’s mind had noticed her, driving the tram at the fleeing car, but most of his horizon had been filled with the piercing pink eyes of The Rabbit.

 “Goddamn vampires,” he spoke calmly as he took his empty pipe from his pocket and nonchalantly put it between his teeth.

-“What, not the one talking to Gregory,” she asked in amusement.
+“What, not the one talking to Gregory?” she asked in amusement.